hasanjabir123/MACHINE-LEARNING/README.md

 ## 📅 Progress

-- ✅ Day 01: Linear Regression
+- ✅ Day 01: Introduction of ML
-- ✅ Day 02: Logistic Regression
+- ✅ Day 02: Types of ML
 - ⏳ Day 03: Coming soon...

 ## 🛠️ Tools Used